In the world of recycling, there are several terms that can be difficult to break down (much like certain types of plastic).

 What Does Compostable Mean?

-Think of biodegradable as an umbrella term and compostable as a term underneath it.
 Here’s what scientists and public health officials ask when defining compostable materials:

 - Can the material transform into organic waste that is useful for the environment?